Alex Kidd in the Enchanted Castle: Reception and legacy

-Alex Kidd in the Enchanted Castle has been included in a variety of Mega Drive game compilations for newer platforms.
+Alex Kidd in the Enchanted Castle has included in a variety of Mega Drive game compilations for newer platforms.
 The game is part of the Sega Mega Drive Collection (known in America as the Sega Genesis Collection) for the PlayStation 2 and PlayStation Portable and was also released on the Wii's Virtual Console on April 9, 2007, in North America and May 4, 2007, in Europe.
 The game later appeared in Sonic's Ultimate Genesis Collection / Sega Mega Drive Ultimate Collection for Xbox 360 and PlayStation 3.
 The game is also included in the second volume of Sega Mega Drive Classic Collection for PC, as well as in the box set of all volumes, Sega Mega Drive Classic Collection: Gold Edition.
 The game is also available as a standalone unit on the Arcade Legends Sega Genesis Volume 2 plug and play joypad, released by Radica, and the Sega Mega Drive Handheld, a portable game console containing twenty games.
 It has also been released for Microsoft Windows on Steam individually and as part of Sega Genesis Classics Pack 2, and included in the console releases of the same series, Sega Genesis Classics.
 It is also one of the 42 games pre-installed in the Sega Genesis Mini console.